google/agi/tutorial.md

 8. Under "Start and Duration" section, set "Start at" to "Manual", and "Duration" to 2.

-9. In the "Trace Option" section, click on the "Configure" button to pop-up a configuration window where you can select which can of performance counters you want to be captured.
+9. In the "Trace Option" section, click on the "Configure" button to pop-up a configuration window where you can select which performance counters you want to be captured.

     <img src="../images/system_profiler/capture-config.png" width="500px">

+10. In the GPU section, click on "Select" to bring up the counter selection dialog.
+Click on "default" to select the set of default counters and press "OK".

+    <img src="../images/system_profiler/counter-config.png" width="500px">

-10. In the "Output" section, please select an "Output Directory" where the capture file will be stored.
+11. In the "Output" section, please select an "Output Directory" where the capture files will be stored.
 The "File Name" should be auto-filled.
 You can also edit the file name.

-11. In the GPU section, click on "Select" to bring up the counter selection dialog.
-Click on "default" to select the set of default counters and press "OK".

-    <img src="../images/system_profiler/counter-config.png" width="500px">

 12. Once all this is done, press "OK".
 This starts the selected app on the Android device, and creates a pop-up window with a "Start" button.
 Click the "Start" button to start the performance capture, and wait for a couple of seconds for the trace to terminate.